steinwurf/versjon/README.rst

 What it is:

-* A tool for linking muiltiple versions of your project's Sphinx documentation (without the need for special services such as readthedocs.org).
+* A tool for linking multiple versions of your project's Sphinx documentation, without the need for special services such as readthedocs.org.
 * Useful if you build and host your documentation as a static site.

 How it works: